dgroomes/javascript-playground/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* Explore options to bundle the source code into a single HTML file.
+* IN PROGRESS Explore options to bundle the source code into a single HTML file.
 Why?
 I think the "single document" model (i.e. just a `index.html` and no other files) is killer.
 For a few reasons.
 For one, it's the only way to run JavaScript in the browser from a file (although I think browser vendors are experimenting with other sandboxed options I think...).
 Running code from a file is the most approachable way for a new developer.
 Makes the project approachable.
 The second reason